 What is Online Banking Fraud?

-Online banking fraud is a type of cybercrime where criminals use various techniques to illegally access and manipulate online banking accounts, often resulting in financial losses.
+Online banking fraud is a type of cybercrime where criminals use various techniques to exploit vulnerabilities and illegally access and manipulate online banking accounts, often resulting in financial losses.

 - Phishing